joinpursuit/Pursuit-Core-Web/node/intro_to_express_and_routing/README.md

 ```js
 nodemon index.js
 ```
+`Test that it's working by making a change in your index.js file (maybe add a console.log) and watch the server restart after you hit save!`

-# 4. Routing
+# Routing

 ### Endpoints

 Routing is one of the most fundamental concepts in server side development.
-A server can have a wide variety of functionality, but how does the server know which one to run?
+A server can do a bunch of different things, but it doesn't want to do *every* possible thing anytime a client reaches out to it.
+How does the server know which task it should run at anytime?
 That's through `endpoints`.

 `Endpoints` tell the  server which part of the server or website we are attempting to request.